jcgonzalezb/holbertonschool-backend-storage/0x00-MySQL_Advanced/README.md

-# MySQL - MySQL advanced
+# SQL - MySQL advanced

 ## Description of the files inside this folder: